 Where is the Money for Feminist Organizing? — Tenzin Dolker (Contributors: Kasia Staszewska, Inna Michaeli, Gopika Bashi, and Cindy Clark) (2021)

 As the Paris Generation Equality Forum (GEF) approaches, a recently released Young Feminist Manifesto questions whether Generation Equality is living into its ambitious vision for advancing gender equality.
-The multistakeholder GEF process was designed to center civil society, and explicitly recognizes the important role young feminists play in achieving gender equality objectives.
+The multistakeholder GEF process was designed to center civil society and explicitly recognizes the important role young feminists play in achieving gender equality objectives.
 The members of the Youth Task Force for Generation Equality, and other youth activists engaged in the process believe it is falling short when it comes to promoting youth leadership and co-ownership, putting feminist values into practice and ensuring that the GEF is shifting power and ensuring intersectional approaches.
 The Manifesto lays out “a young, intersectional feminist vision” for the Generation Equality Forum and its Action Coalitions including an analysis of the way the process is working now, and examples of challenges youth leaders have faced.
 Recommendations include:

-- Shifting, challenging and transforming power inequalities through a power analysis and efforts to counter imbalances and share power more fairly and equally;
+- Shifting, challenging and transforming power inequalities through power analysis and efforts to counter imbalances and share power more fairly and equally;

 - Moving beyond youth participation to youth co-leadership and co-ownership;